shivanshmehta31/Scoreme/README.md

 # Scoreme
 A tool to detect and extract tables from system-generated PDFs **PDF Bank Statement Extractor**
-This tool extracts transaction data from bank statement PDFs (like test6.pdf) and saves it to Excel.
+This tool extracts transaction data from bank statement PDFs and saves it to Excel.
 Perfect for financial analysis or bookkeeping.

 **Features**